bradym05/VoldexCodeTest-Repository/README.md

 -Turned on StreamingEnabled. <br />
 -Updated CollisionFidelities and model streaming modes. <br />
 -Renamed pad components. <br />
+-Created a tycoon template to be cloned for each player. <br />
+-Seperated buildings from template to keep only one copy in memory. <br />
+-Removed unnecessary "isPaycheckMachine" attribute from PaycheckMachine. <br />
+-Removed "isEnabled," and "isFinished" attributes from Pads. <br />
+-Created a folder named "Tycoons" to hold tycoons. <br />
+-Placed the price BillboardGui in ServerStorage to clone it under each pad. <br />
+-Moved buildings down to connect with ground. <br />
+-Renamed buildings and pads. <br />
+-Centered tycoon. <br />
 -Created sound group for game. <br />
 -Created sound group for GUI. <br />
 -Created new beam textures and restructured beams. <br />